 Anaconda is a somewhat small city located in the state of Montana.
 With a population of 9,139 people and three constituent neighborhoods, Anaconda is the ninth largest community in Montana.
-Anaconda has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Anaconda has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Anaconda isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Anaconda are a mix of both white- and blue-collar jobs.
+Anaconda is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Anaconda is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Anaconda who work in office and administrative support (11.32%), food service (9.39%), and healthcare (9.39%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.58% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.